 Why Would Your Child Need a Pulpectomy?

 The most common reason for a child needing a pulpectomy is because a cavity went untreated for too long, and the soft pulp within a child’s tooth becomes infected.
 Sometimes decay will develop under a restoration, such as a filling, and the tooth’s pulp is eventually damaged.
-Once the infection reaches the pulp, your child may complain of toothache and pain, as well as sensitivity to hot and cold temperatures.
+Once the infection reaches the pulp, your child may complain of toothache and pain, as well as tooth sensitivity, especially to hot and cold temperatures.

 Another reason for needing this procedure is because your child has sustained some type of dental trauma or injury that has caused a tooth to crack or break.
 Oftentimes, breaks and cracks aren’t severe enough to warrant a pulpectomy.
 However, if the crack is deep enough to expose the inner pulp, it can cause severe pain and sensitivity until a pulpectomy is performed.
 Pulpectomies are specific to children’s baby teeth because the roots are slightly different than permanent teeth.